Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 and authors may indeed change those details without users having to know or change their code.
-This property of modules was once dubbed “information hiding” by some humans, an atrocious name that evokes someone preventing someone else from knowing, when no such thing happens, and the software may be all open source.
+This property of modules was once dubbed “information hiding” by some humans, an atrocious name that evokes someone preventing someone else from knowing, when no such thing happens, and the software might be all open source.
 Modules do not solve a problem of information to show or hide, but of responsibilities to negotiate, of incentives to align.
 The problem they solve is not logical, but *social*.